Koustabh/Pong_Remastered/README.md

 2600 in terms of resolution, though in widescreen (16:9) so it looks nicer on modern systems.

 This is an updated version where player 2 is CPU or AI

-Audio files are missing because it cannot be uploaded here